An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Yellow, 1930, Piet Mondrian

-As seen in the previous page, with a large square visibly structured and colored within, Mondrian seeks in Composition B to present a unitary synthesis open to multiplicity:
+As seen in the previous page, with a large square visibly structured and colored within, Mondrian had tried in Composition B to present a unitary synthesis open to multiplicity:

 Composition B, 1920 with Diagram